-Joe Friday is fairly accurate in quoting the dress code to Pep at the beginning of the film.
-Section 3/605, Paragraph .10 refers simply to the need for a neat and professional appearance. .20 through .26 deal specifically with appearance of one's hair. .50 provides an exception to wear normal civilian clothing if appropriate to the assignment. .70 refers to ornamentation, such as rings, and .80 refers to appropriate attire for court which is, interestingly, the only paragraph that mentions the specific items of clothing Friday quotes.
+Joe Friday quotes the dress code to Pep at the beginning of the film pretty accurately.
+Section 3/605, paragraph .10 covers the need for a neat, professional appearance.
+Paragraphs .20 through .26 cover hair.
+Paragraph .50 allows normal civilian clothing if appropriate to the assignment.
+Paragraph .70 refers to ornamentation, such as rings.
+Paragraph .80, which covers appropriate attire for court, is the only one that mentions the specific items of clothing Friday quotes.

 Dan Aykroyd has said of this movie: "I believe that good comedy should have a base in realism.
 I think that's part of why the Dragnet show lends itself so well to a comedic interpretation.
 It also had a very recognizable style.
 So, we've got more here than simply my doing the character of Joe Friday".